 For example, an interaction with a hotel recommendation bot may go the following way:

 User: What other hotels are available in Paris?

 Bot: There are 150 other available properties in Paris for your dates.
 Would you like to review all of them or shall I narrow them down by [attribute] e.g. location, price, rating, stars?

 The chatbot will then rely on your taxonomy to obtain the requested information.
 Designing proper IA is a test and trial approach – start with operationalising a small part of your content and add new conversational layers later on.

 Consumers may be excited by this new technology – 55% of millennials claim that interacting with a chatbot has positively improved their perception of a brand.
-Yet some 60% of consumers are wary that chatbots will likely end up providing the same frustration that traditional self-service/IVR options do.
+Yet some consumers are wary that chatbots will likely end up causing the same frustrations that traditional self-service/IVR options do.